What is payroll software?

 Pros

-• All plans include multi-state payroll support and automated local tax deductions and filings.
+• Multi-state payroll with automated local tax deductions and filings included in all plans.

 • Robust employee self-service features, including earned wage access, via its mobile app.

-• Ability to view multiple pay cycles months in advance for effective status change management.
+• Capability to view multiple pay cycles months in advance for effective status change management.

 • Automatic prorated pay for mid-cycle hourly employee pay rate changes (with Paycor’s time tracking add-on).